Previous dayMarch 19, 2026Next day

 211.4 km---✓ ReviewedUSGS →

-A magnitude 4.3 seismic event took place 35 km WNW of Sola, Vanuatu on March 19, 2026 at 22:06 UTC.
-The hypocenter lay at 211.4 km, placing this in the intermediate depth category.
-Geolocation places the event at -13.804°N, 167.233°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+March 19, 2026 brought a magnitude 4.3 earthquake 35 km WNW of Sola, Vanuatu, logged at 22:06 UTC.
+At a depth of 211.4 km, the event was intermediate depth.
+Coordinates: -13.804°, 167.233°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-19